Alright, it’s been 17 days. I’ve been pissed off at Chapter 133 of Shingeki no Kyojin for 17 days.

 It follows as:

-A Marleyan solider wondering if there are any flying titans.
+A Marleyan soldier wondering if there are any flying titans.

-Falco (while delirious) telling a bird circling overhead to fly away from the dangerous war zone.
+Falco (while delirious) tells a bird circling overhead to fly away from the dangerous war zone.

 Zeke (the Beast Titan) running with dinosaurs during the season 2 opening.